 ---|---|

-- A customer’s medical bills after they slip in your salon
+- A customer’s medical bills after they slip and fall in your salon

-- A neighbor’s repair bills if a fire in your salon causes smoke damage in their building
+- A neighbor’s repair bills if a fire in your salon causes smoke damage to their building

 - Your legal bills if a competitor sues for defamation

-General liability usually has products-completed operations coverage to pay for property damage and physical injury caused by defective products or faulty services.
-For example, if your salon is sued after the shampoo that you sell makes customers’ hair fall out, then the products-completed operations portion of your general liability policy covers your court costs.
+Helpfully for salons, general liability policies usually include products-completed operations coverage to pay for property damage and physical injury caused by defective products or faulty services.
+For example, if your salon is sued after the shampoo you sell causes customers’ hair to fall out, then the products-completed operations portion of your general liability policy will cover your court costs.

-- Occupational injuries like lung disease caused by breathing in hazardous chemicals
+- Occupational injuries, like lung disease, are caused by inhaling hazardous chemicals

-- Repetitive stress injuries like carpal tunnel syndrome from cutting hair
+- Repetitive stress injuries, like a carpal tunnel from cutting hair

-Professional liability insurance, also called errors and omissions (E&O) insurance, covers your legal fees if a client claims your negligence or mistake caused them financial harm.
-Whether their costs are your fault or not, professional liability insurance helps pay lawyer’s bills, court fees, and judgments or settlements.
+Professional liability insurance, also called errors and omissions (E&O) insurance, covers your legal fees if a client claims that your negligence or mistake caused them financial harm.
+Whether or not their costs are your fault, professional liability insurance helps pay a lawyer’s bills, court fees, and judgments or settlements.

-For example, let’s say you accidentally dye your client’s hair the wrong color, and they claim they lost a modeling gig because of it.
-If that client sues, professional salon liability insurance covers your legal bills.
+This coverage isn’t essential for hair salons, but it can be helpful in some situations.
+You’ll want to consider it if you give any kind of fashion advice.
+Or let’s say you accidentally dye your client’s hair the wrong color, and they claim they lost a modeling gig because of it.
+If your client sues you, professional salon liability insurance helps protect you.

-Equipment breakdown coverage pays for losses caused by mechanical failure of nearly any equipment, including heating, ventilation, and air conditioning (HVAC) systems; tanning beds; and computers.
-It can be purchased as a standalone policy or endorsed onto a property policy.
-Many salon owners assume their commercial property insurance covers these events, but that policy only pays for damage caused by external sources.
+This important coverage helps with losses caused by mechanical failure of nearly any equipment, including heating, ventilation, and air conditioning (HVAC) systems, tanning beds, and computers.
 Equipment breakdown coverage pays for damage caused by internal sources like power surges and motor burnout.

-Salon owners may need equipment breakdown insurance for the machinery housed in buildings they own.
-That’s when they’re most likely responsible for repairs to boilers and air conditioning units.
-However, even owners who rent space often depend on equipment that’s expensive to repair and may take out coverage for it.
+Salon owners may need equipment breakdown insurance for the machinery housed in their buildings.
+If they operate their business out of an owned property, they’re likely responsible for repairs to boilers and air conditioning units.
+However, even owners who rent space often depend on expensive equipment and may take out coverage for it.

 Additional Hair Salon Insurance Policies